McMenemy/optimyze/README.md

 **Objective:** Existing pages look appealing and `OptimizationDetail` will graph raw information.

-- [ ] position elements on the page
 - [ ] add basic colors & styles
 - [ ] use highchartsJS to graph optimization details